risc-mi/totalsegmentator2D/README.md

     result.save(dest='<output_directory>')
 ```

-TS2D will project the input image, run the segmentation models and save a multilabel segmentation file to the output directory.
+For CT scans, TS2D will project the input 3D image, run the segmentation models and save a multilabel segmentation file to
-The segmentation labels can be parsed from the metadata, to view the segmentation use e.g. 3D Slicer to view the results.
+the output directory.
+The segmentation labels can be parsed from the metadata, to view the segmentation use e.g. 3D Slicer
+to view the results.
 For more information, refer to the CLI help or the API documentation.

+For X-ray images, no projection is required and everything is just the same.
+Simply specify the correct model key `tsxr` either through CLI or the API interface.

 ### Default Models
 By default, TS2D uses the model key **`ts2d-v2`**, which refers to models trained on the **TotalSegmentator v2.0.1** dataset.

 - **`ts2d-v2`** → pretrained on v2.0.1 dataset (117 labels)
 - **`ts2d-v1`** → pretrained on v1.0 dataset (104 labels)
+- **`tsxr-v2`** → pretrained on synthetic projections of v2.0.1 dataset (117 labels)

 ➡️ See [Available Models](doc/available_models.md) for a full list and instructions on selecting specific sub-models.